 I would describe my style of wedding photography as photojournalistic.
 While capturing formal portraits are important, I also believe that catching the ambiance of your day and the life-force of your invited guests is of equal priority.
 With a gentle eye, I will steer your formal photographs to best reflect your personalities, while simultaneously documenting those subtle yet profound candid moments that make up such an important day.
 I keep a keen watch as the day naturally unfolds so you have a document long after the day has passed you by.

 High school introduced me to photography and there I spent my waking hours deep within the dark room.
-Upon graduating, I set off to art school to study Fine Art Photography (2001-2005), where I was introduced to art theory and artist's studio practices.
+After graduating, I set off to art school to study Fine Art Photography (2001-2005), where I was introduced to art theory and artist's studio practices.
 After college, I flexed my logistical side and produced art fairs (2004-2012) that shared contemporary art and design to communities in Los Angeles, San Francisco, Miami, and New York.
-Later I transitioned into a small business owner and realized my goal of becoming a full-time traveling photographer.
+Later I transitioned into a small business owner and realized my goal of becoming a full-time photographer.
 So if you will, find comfort in knowing that art and photography are a part of my physiological make-up and the path I've taken shows this.
 Photography is more than a passion for me, it is the frame in which I have chosen to live my life.

 My camera and I stay vigilant throughout your day, which no doubt will have many moving parts, while maintaining an unobtrusive and honest presence.
 Stay in the moment and I will do the rest.

 ☮︎ ✎ ☮︎ ✎ ☮︎